 This may be a bit tricky since anyone with investment income knows the first thing money managers are required by law to tell you is that there’s a risk of reduced income or even loosing everything so calling it guaranteed, stable and permanent is a stretch at best.

 This category includes the applicant plus their spouse and children under the age of 25 under the umbrella of one income.
-The status is “temporary” for three years after which you can apply for permanent Rentista residency.
-No work permits are allowed under temporary Rentista status but may be applied for if permanent status is approved.
+The status is “temporary” for at least three years after which you can apply for permanent residency.

 The third method of obtaining residency through financial means is to invest at least $US 200,000 in “tangible property, shares, negotiable instruments, productive projects or projects which are deemed of national interest.”
 Article 87, Decree No. 37112-G